Last updated on March 9, 2026

 To the narrow and rocky south

-Community and transport
+Community and public transport

 A big city does not exist here.
 So for those of you who love the big city life, diverse nightlife and giant shopping malls – you’re better off going somewhere else.
 But don’t worry, the island offers everything that one might need!
 The two “largest” cities are Santa Cruz de La Palma (the capital city) and Los Llanos de Aridane, located on opposite sides of the island (east and west, respectively).